-The good news is, you can only hike halfway as we did and still have stunning glacier views.
+The good news is, you can only hike 2.4 km return and still have stunning glacier views.

 The trailhead is located at 2,030 m so you might feel out of breath very soon if you’re not used to the elevation.
 Drink lots of water to avoid headaches.

 The start of the hike leads through a wide forest path.
-The wooden bridge traversing through forest suggests heavy use of this trail.
+The wooden bridge traversing through the forest suggests heavy use of this trail.
 Yet, we haven’t met many people on this hike.
-A few steep sections follow and we cleared the treeline pretty quickly.
+A few steep sections follow so if you’re starting early in the morning, you warm up quite quickly.

 From this point, the trail is flat with constant glacier views across the Icefields Parkway.
 Kitchener, Snow Dome, Andromeda, and Athabasca mountain peaks line up the panorama.